chengemnoip/search-scrape-map-google-plan/README.md

 *   **API Key Security:** Never hardcode your `GOOGLE_API_KEY` or `GOOGLE_CX_ID` directly into the source code or commit them to version control.
 Always use environment variables (via Roo Code settings or `.env` file).
 *   **`map` Tool Recursion:** The `map` tool currently does not recursively parse Sitemap Index files.
 Implementing this would provide a more complete URL list.
 *   **Test Coverage:** The project lacks tests.
 Writing unit and integration tests for the tool handlers is crucial for ensuring reliability.
-*   **Error Handling:** Error handling can be further refined to provide more specific and user-friendly error messages.
 *   **API Key Fallback Logic:** While planned, the code currently relies on `dotenv` or system environment variables, and doesn't explicitly implement the logic to read API keys from the MCP client context as a primary source.
 *   **Pre-commit Hooks:** Consider integrating Husky and lint-staged to automatically run linters and formatters before `git commit`.
 *   **License File:** Populate the `LICENSE` file with the chosen (MIT) license text.